namishjindal/SamplingAssignment/README.md

 - Bootstrap Sampling:
    The bootstrap sampling technique employs resampling with replacement, allowing for the creation of multiple samples from the original dataset.
 <br>
-After computing five distinct samples using five different techniques, I applied five models(Random Forest, Gradient Boosting Trees, Naive Bayes, Decision Trees, KNN) to each sample.
+After computing five distinct samples using five different techniques, I applied five models to each sample.
 The accuracies for each model for a sample are summarized in the table below:

 | Sample Technique      | Logistic Regression | SVM       | Naive Bayes      | Decision Trees   | KNN              |
 |-----------------------|---------------------|-----------|------------------|------------------|------------------|